 Elementor Header Builder

-To help you create your header, Jupiter X starts with 20 different header templates to choose from.
+To help you create your header, Jupiter X starts with 20 different header-templates to pick from.
 From there you can further customize things with your new Elementor widgets.
 Jupiter X supports mega menus, sticky headers, and transparent headers.
 And you also get the option to use different headers, depending on the device of a visitor.
 For example, you can choose to use a side menu with sliders on mobile devices.